 What should I wear during my remote testing session?

 Your testing session will be proctored live, and video of your session will later be reviewed by LSAC personnel.
-Please dress as you would if you were taking the test in person at a physical testing center.
+Please dress as if you were taking the test in person at a physical testing center.
 Please note that lighter clothing items such as sweaters, suit jackets, scarves, etc., should be hung on the back of your chair if removed.
-Outerwear such as heavy coats, parkas, etc., and items that can obscure your face from the proctor’s view, such as head coverings (with the exception of religious apparel), sunglasses, and headphones, may not be worn.
+Outerwear such as heavy coats, parkas, etc., and items that may obscure your face from the proctor’s view, such as head coverings (with the exception of religious apparel), sunglasses, and headphones, may not be worn.

 When can I eat during the LSAT?

 Test takers are only permitted to access food during an authorized break such as the 10-minute intermission.
 No food is permitted on the desktop during the administration of the test, unless you have an approved disability-related testing accommodation.
-If you are testing in a center, you will be required to store any food in the locker that is assigned to you unless you have an approved accommodation to keep food at your workstation.
+If you are testing in a center, you will be required to store any food in the locker that is assigned to you, unless you have an approved accommodation to keep food at your workstation.

 Will I be able to take breaks during the test?